The hepatitis A virus (HAV)

 dose 6–18 months later.

-The HAV vaccine also is recommended for older kids and adults who are at high risk
+first birthday).
+It's also recommended for older kids and adults who are at high risk

-The HAV vaccine also is useful for staff of childcare facilities or schools where
+HepA also is useful for staff of childcare facilities or schools where they may

-they may be at risk of exposure.
-If you plan to travel, talk to your doctor in advance
+be at risk of exposure.
+If you plan to travel, talk to your doctor in advance so you

-Besides protecting the individual child, vaccination against HAV can help prevent
+Besides protecting the individual child, vaccination against the hepatitis A virus

-epidemics.
-Some infected kids do not have any symptoms, but can still spread the virus
+can help prevent epidemics.
+Some infected kids do not have any symptoms, but can still

 Side effects are usually mild fever; and tenderness, swelling, and redness at the

 site of the injection.
 Allergic reactions to the vaccine are rare.

 The HepA vaccine is not recommended if your child:

 is currently sick, although simple colds or other minor illnesses should not